 While in Paris in November 2018, I made a side trip to Bastogne, Belgium for a private tour of some of the sites of the fighting during the Battle of the Bulge in WWII.
 The Battle of the Bulge also known as the German Ardennes Offensive (Dec.
 16, 1944 – Jan, 16, 1945) was a massive surprise German counterattack along a broad and lightly defended front in the Ardennes.
 It was the last desperate German effort to avoid total defeat on the Western Front.

-I was familiar with the Battle of the Bulge from movies, books, and the Avalon-Hill Battle of the Bulge board game I received as a present at around age 10 or 11.
+I was familiar with the Battle of the Bulge from movies, books, and the Avalon-Hill Battle of the Bulge board game I received as a present as a young teen.
 But until going to Belgium in 2018, I’d never heard of Wereth Massacre in which 11 Black soldiers from the 333rd Field Artillery Battalion were massacred by German SS troops on December 17, 1944.

 333rd Field Artillery Battalion (FAB)